 SDU Students - own study program

-As an SDU student applying for the SDU Summer School courses offered by your own study programme you must register for the course by using the Student self-service.
-You need to register for the course as you would for regular semester courses.
+As an SDU student applying for the SDU Summer School courses offered by your own study programme you must register for the course by using the Student self-service, just like any ordinary course.

-Summer School courses follow the same rules as semester courses.
+The Summer School courses follow the same rules as ordinary semester courses.
 This is important if you change your mind regarding participation, get ill during the course etc.